FNF Best Chevrolet Best Player of the Week: Warren Easton’s Greg Donaldson

-NEW ORLEANS — Last Friday night in Baton Rouge, Warren Easton quarterback Greg Donaldson was best.
+NEW ORLEANS (WGNO) — Last Friday night in Baton Rouge, Warren Easton quarterback Greg Donaldson was best.

 Donaldson completed 13 passes for 175 yards and three touchdowns.
 He carried the rock 11 times for 100 yards and two more scores in the Eagles’ 49-26, statement win over Catholic.